-Choose Window > and one of the following:
+Choose one button of the followings:

-- Cascade: Arranges all currently open session files in identically sized windows that overlap. - Tile Horizontally: Arranges all currently open session files in equal horizontal rows. - Tile Vertically: Arranges all currently open session files in equal vertical columns.
+- Grade: Arranges all currently open session files in identically sized windows that overlap. - The Horizontally: Arranges all currently open session files in equal horizontal rows. - The vertice of the second se

 Model Tree panel